tonilopezmr/android-community/README.md

 Collection of posts and videos android community.

-Help me for create together the bigest collection of posts and videos android community.
+Help me to create together the biggest collection of information about android community.

 - [Spanish Community][7]